- Location: Ghrishneshwar Temple Road, Verul, Maharashtra 431102

 A great Brahmin scholar, Brahmavetta Sudharm, and his wife, Sudeha, lived in the southern mountain of Devagiri (later on considered as Daulatabad).
 They were childless, and an agonized Sudeha convinced her sister Ghushma to marry Sudharm so that they might have a kid together.

-Eventually, Ghushma and Sudharm had a child much to the envy of Sudeha.
+Eventually, Ghushma and Sudharm had a child much to their envy of Sudeha.
 The young boy grew up to be an admirable young man and eventually got married.
 Not able to manage envious sensations, Sudeha killed the boy when he was sleeping and threw the body into a lake.

 A deeply grieving Gushma continued with her schedule.
 During her early morning routine of visiting the lake where she normally made and worshipped a hundred Lingas, she saw her son emerging from the lake.
 Lord Shiva appeared prior to her and stated that Sudeha had eliminated her boy.